 There are clear instances in which the issuance of a TPO is appropriate.
 Suppose one is messaging their ex non-stop and such messages are being ignored.
 A continuation of this behavior will likely cause the Judge to take action.
 Likewise, when there is clear stalking or threats of violence, and the other side is doing their best to avoid the situation, the Court will often take immediate action.
 The Court’s likelihood to act will increase with the presence of objective evidence which proves the conduct.
 Such evidence can include text messages, emails, phone records, witness statements, police reports, etc. Always remember that how the Court will rule in any given situation will always depend on the specific facts of the situation.

 If you believe that you are in danger then contact our Little Rock TPO lawyers for assistance.
 Our attorneys understand the serious nature of such situations and we will take your case seriously.
 We are ready to assist you.
-We also handle matters in Fayetteville, Fort Smith, Springdale, Jonesboro, North Little Rock, Conway, Rogers, Pine Bluff and throughout the rest Arkansas.
+We also handle matters in Fayetteville, Fort Smith, Springdale, Jonesboro, North Little Rock, Conway, Rogers, Pine Bluff and throughout the rest of Arkansas.